bcknr/rlandfire/README.md

 ```

 Now we can reclassify the canopy cover layers to remove any values which
-are not classified as Ponderosa Pine, calculate the change, and plot.
+are not classified as Ponderosa Pine, calculate the change, and plot our
+results.

 ``` r
 lf$US_200CC_19[lf$US_200CC_19 == 1] <- NA